Gansu ultramarathon disaster: Instruction given to the villagers

-Firefighters arrived 9 hours later
+Arrival of firefighters 9 hours later

 At 15:34, a local phoned the Baiyin Prefecture Emergency Center.
 Jingtai County firefighters, located 33 km away, were dispatched at 16:21, arrived at the car-accessible fourth checkpoint around 17:45 and hiked up to the distressed third checkpoint around 21:00.
 By this point, their job was largely a body-recovering mission.
 Although firefighters brought thermal-imaging drones and radar, they got lost in the dark a few times and relied on villagers' guidance.
 The villagers, who brought warm clothes and bedding with them, were more useful to the runners suffering hypothermia.
-The firefighters were not geared or trained to identify hypothermia, and did not attempt to perform CPR to the runners who "looked dead".
+The firefighters were not geared or trained to identify hypothermia, and did not attempt to perform CPR on the runners who "looked dead".

 Timeline of fatalities

-Twenty-one runners (eighteen men and three women) died, and a further eight were injured.
+A total of 21 runners (18 men and 3 women) died, and a further 8 were injured.
 All of the dead were in the lead pack.
 When the cold front arrived, the lead pack were near the summit at the third checkpoint and faced the wind in wide open; while the much slower runners, mostly female, missed the cold front.
 A female runner would have won the overall race had it not been suspended.
 Only four of the 172 runners made it to the fourth checkpoint.
 These four runners were way behind the lead pack, for instance, the first among the four arrived the second checkpoint at 11:09, while Liang Jing, the first of the six runners in the lead pack, arrived at 10:42.

-Jing, a former champion and a record-holder, was among the casualties and recorded a zero heart rate at 13:08 by his sports watch.
+Liang, a former champion and a record-holder, was among the casualties and recorded a zero heart rate at 13:08 by his sports watch.
 Also one of the victims was Huang Guanjun, a hearing-impaired marathon champion from China's 2019 National Paralympic Games.

 Aftermath

 Disciplinary action

 Jingtai County's Communist Party Secretary, Li Zuobi (李作璧), the highest ranked in the county yet only middle ranked among the organizers, committed suicide on 9 June 2021.
-This led to widespread commentary on, firstly, whether he was made a scapegoat in the Communist Party's way of assigning responsibility, and secondly, on the broader culture of suicides of Chinese Communist officials.
+This led to widespread commentary on, first, whether he was made a scapegoat in the Communist Party's way of assigning responsibility, and second, on the broader culture of suicides of Chinese Communist officials.

 The official investigation handed internal Communist Party disciplinary actions to 31 others, mostly in the form of demerit.

 Public reaction

 The deaths generated public anger, with most of the blame directed at the organizer, the local government.
 Questions were raised about the lack of contingency planning.
-The number of casualties and the death of some notable elite trail runners made international news headlines.
+The number of casualties and the death of some elite trail runners made international news headlines.

 Impact on sporting events in China

 On 2 June 2021, the Sports Administration of China suspended all high-risk sporting events that lack oversight bodies.
-This includes mountain and desert trail running, wingsuit flying, and ultra-long-distance races.
+This included mountain and desert trail running, wingsuit flying, and ultra-long-distance races.